top of page

 -Best Western Hotel Cristal

 If you can't stay near the fairgrounds, don't worry.
 Public transportation in Munich is so easy!
-Take a taxi, Uber, or better yet, the S-Bahn or U-Bahn (trains) to Oktoberfest.
+Take a taxi, Uber, or better yet, the S-Bahn or U-Bahn train to Oktoberfest.
 Taking the train is cheap, fast, and hassle-free.
 We took the U-Bahn, it cost $2, and we simply followed everyone dressed in lederhosen and dirndls off the train and straight to the festival.
 If you need help, just ask an employee at the train station and tell them you are going to Oktoberfest.
 They will definitely know the way.

 What to Wear

 I highly suggest that you dress in traditional garb.
-Lederhosen for men and Dirndls for ladies!
-Of course, you don't have to dress up but it really is that much more fun if you do.
+Lederhosen for men and dirndls for ladies!
+Of course, you don't have to dress up, but it really is that much more fun if you do.
 Almost everyone is wearing some sort of German costuming at the festival.
 Amazon is a great place to get an Oktoberfest costume.
 They're inexpensive and they look great!
 If you're looking for a high quality dirndl or lederhosen, there are numerous stores around Munich.
 Expect to pay around $200 to $500 USD.

 What to Bring

 An ID (that clearly states your age), cash, and a positive attitude are the only things you need to bring with you to Oktoberfest.
 The drinking age in Germany is 16, however, you must be over 18 to drink hard alcohol.
 Beer is okay for those aged 16 and over.
 Cash is important to bring with you because a lot of the vendors and beer tents only accept cash.
 If you forget, there are a handful of ATMs on the festival grounds.
 And, lastly, don't forget to bring a positive attitude with you.
-It's going to be crowded.
-It's going to be loud.
-And there will be a lot of people drinking heavily.
-If you don't drink a lot or if you prefer a more relaxing environment, then walk around to different tents until you find an atmosphere that better suits you.
+It's going to be crowded, it's going to be loud, and there will be a lot of people drinking heavily.
+If you don't drink a lot, or if you prefer a more relaxing environment, then walk around to different tents until you find an atmosphere that better suits you.
 When you do find a tent you like, make friends!
 Everyone is usually happy and having a great time, so join them!

 Additional Tips